 In the current era of HIV treatment that's both effective and tolerable, people's stories of starting HIV meds have changed considerably.
-HIV treatment may come with fewer side effects and the assurance that, if all else goes well, those meds will be a person's companion for a long, full life.
-But the treatment cascade reminds us that, in the United States, only a third of people living with HIV have been prescribed HIV meds.
+HIV treatment usually comes with fewer side effects, fewer pills and the assurance that, if all else goes well, those meds will be a person's companion for a long, full life.

-One thing is certain: Whether you took your first fistful of pills in the late 1980s or began last week with one of several single-pill regimens, starting HIV meds is a life-changing event.
+One thing is certain: Whether you took your first fistful of pills in the late 1980s or began last week with a single-pill regimen, starting HIV meds is a life-changing event.
 Many of our bloggers and community members have told their stories of starting treatment; here's what some of them had to say about it.

 Frankie Ninja, San Francisco; Diagnosed in 2007

 I started mine on August 11, 2008, at 11 p.m.
 I chose that date and time for several very good reasons (for me):

 T-cell count, or CD4 count, had dipped to 300 (100 away from an AIDS diagnosis).

 My viral load was in the hundred-thousands. ("Viral load" is a measure of the severity of a viral infection, and can be calculated by estimating the amount of virus in an involved body fluid. [quoted from Wikipedia])

 I needed to be in a psychological place where I understood and accepted that from that day forward until my dying day, I would have to take a "cocktail" of pills ... every day and without fail.

 I wanted to remember exactly when I started my permanent regimen.
 What better day to remember than my birthday?